alexjvr1/VelocityUCL/ATLAS/InvariantSites.md

-We can use bcftools mpileup to quickly find the variation at these sites across all our bam files:
+2. Use bcftools mpileup to quickly find the variation at these sites across all our bam files:

 ```
 /SAN/ugi/LepGenomics/E3_Aphantopus_hyperantus/02a_mapped_museum/RG1bams